Code of Business Conduct

 Revlon’s operations and the conduct of our employees are always subject to the laws, rules, and regulations of the local countries and jurisdictions in which we operate.
 As discussed in this Code, Revlon’s operations and employees worldwide are also subject to certain U.S. laws, regardless of the countries in which they may live and work.

 Violations of this Code, Company policies, and applicable laws, rules and regulations may result in disciplinary action up to and including termination of employment.
+Any deviations from company policies or procedures must be approved in advance, in writing, by the appropriate member of the Executive Leadership Team, as well as by the Chief Compliance Officer or General Counsel.

 We Comply with U.S. Securities Laws